Supporting Australia’s regions to manage established pest animals and weeds

-The Australian Government is contributing $22.5 million over four years, to 2018-19, to help Australia’s state and territory governments build the skills and capacity of landholders, the community and industry in managing established pest animals and weeds.
+The Australian Government provided $19.2 million over four years, to 2018-19, to help Australia’s state and territory governments build the skills and capacity of landholders, the community and industry in managing established pest animals and weeds.

-The following projects have been developed by state and territory governments in consultation with communities, producers and landholders.
-The projects build on the work that is already being done to manage the impact of established pest animals and weeds.
+The following projects were completed by state and territory governments in consultation with communities, producers and landholders.
+The projects built on the work that is already being done to manage the impact of established pest animals and weeds.

-The projects will be complemented by the recent investments in the acceleration of innovative control tools and technologies for managing established pest animals and weeds.
+The projects were complemented by investments in the acceleration of innovative control tools and technologies for managing established pest animals and weeds.

-The funding is part of the government’s $50 million, four year Established Pest Animals and Weeds Measure.
+The funding was part of the government’s $50 million, four year Established Pest Animals and Weeds Measure.

-The Australian Government is funding the following projects in 2015-16 and 2016-17 through the Project Agreement for managing established pest animals and weeds.
+The Australian Government funded the following projects through the Project Agreement for managing established pest animals and weeds.

 New South Wales